c0ns0le/Empirical-Analysis-of-communities-in-Social-Media/data/README.md

 # What is data - this folder?
-This folder contains data on various topics of search that has been fed into "twitter_stream_download.py" as input strings.
+This folder contains data on various tweets that are generated based on the search topic that has been fed into "twitter_stream_download.py" as query strings.

 # Format of data?
 The data is in the form of JSON (JavaScript Object Notation).